-In announcing it was restarting development of the estimated $1.8 billion to $2.5 billion project last fall, TransAlta chief executive Dawn Farrell said the project was slated to be the company's next hydro project in the 1960s before coal power became economic in the province.
+In announcing it was restarting development of the estimated $1.8 billion to $2.5 billion project last fall, TransAlta chief executive Dawn Farrell said the project was set to be the company's next hydro project in the 1960s before coal power became economic in the province.

 "So the world turns around in a big circle, and here we are back to this project," said Farrell.

-The circle is even tighter at Turning Point Energy, where Peter Bubik is trying to develop the Canyon Creek pumped storage project on the edge of an inactive coal mine lease in the Rocky Mountain foothills.
+The circle is even tighter at Turning Point Generation, where Peter Bubik is trying to develop the Canyon Creek pumped storage project on the edge of an inactive coal mine lease in the Rocky Mountain foothills.

 He says pumped storage is still the most proven way of storing large amounts of energy, with Canada's only existing pumped storage operation near Niagara Falls now in operation for 60 years.